aimukhin/minfft/README.md

 `DST-4`   | Our transform differs by constant `-2`

 ## Implementation details
-The generic complex DFT is computed by a split-radix (2/4) decimation-in-frequency explicitly recursive fast Fourier transform.
+The complex DFT is computed by a split-radix (2/4) decimation-in-frequency explicitly recursive fast Fourier transform.
 This method achieves a remarkable balance between performance and simplicity, and it behaves particularly cache-friendly, since it refers